| |

-This crisp, sweet-hot pickled cauliflower gets its vibrant color and spicy flavors from a blend of turmeric, ginger, garlic, and chile peppers.
 It’s the easiest pickling recipe ever because there’s NO canning required.
 The magic happens while the cauliflower and spices sit in the brine in the refrigerator.

 This pickled cauliflower recipe is a perfect appetizer, accompaniment to your charcuterie board, or a side for your sandwich plate.
+It’s every bit as delicious as my refrigerator pickled zucchini and pickled Hatch chiles with sweet onions.

 It doubles or triples easily, so make a little for yourself or a lot if you’re serving guests.
 It keeps for a good 2 weeks in the refrigerator.

 Thai chiles: I like these for their bright color (they’re hard to miss, so you won’t accidentally bite into one).
 They have a nice combination of heat and sweetness.
-If you can’t find Thai chile peppers (try an Asian market!), you can substitute serrano peppers or 1/2 teaspoon (or more to taste) of red pepper flakes.
+Again, another ingredient that you can always find in an Asian market.

 Vinegar: I use plain white vinegar in this recipe because it has a clean flavor.
-You can swap in apple cider vinegar if you want a fruitier flavor.

-Salt and sugar: For pickling, you should use pickling, Kosher, or sea salt.
-Iodized salt tends to have an off-flavor.
-I use plain sugar, but a few people have told me that Swerve or Lakanto (monkfruit/erythritol) works for refrigerator pickling.
+Sugar alternatives.
+I use plain sugar, but if you want a no-sugar sweetener, a few people have told me that Swerve or Lakanto (monkfruit/erythritol) works for refrigerator pickling.
 Just be aware that real sugar helps to maintain the cauliflower’s crunch.
 It might not be as crisp with a non-nutritive sweetener.

 Other vegetables: Feel free to add other firm vegetables like carrot sticks, parsnips, green beans, or jicama to your brine, along with the cauliflower.